-I aspire to drive positive societal impact through sustainable investing, so what first drew me to INSEAD was being one of the first top business schools offering sustainable finance electives, and the Hoffmann Institute’s Sustainable Development Goals expertise.
+I aspire to drive positive societal impact through sustainable investing, so what first drew me to INSEAD was it being one of the first top business schools offering sustainable finance electives.

 Fun fact about yourself?

 I’ve walked in over 500 fashion shows on four continents, when working as a model between high school and graduating from my undergraduate university; I also co-founded a model influencer marketing start-up when Instagram took off in the UK.